Natural Dog Health Remedies

 This page first takes a look at the possible causes of this "epidemic".
 It then looks at the conventional treatment of hypothyroidism in dogs, as well as some herbal remedies which may be used as an adjunct to the conventional treatment.

-Common Causes of Dog Hypothyroidism
+Common Causes of Hypothyroidism in Dogs

 Immune Problem

-Research shows that in most dogs, hypothyroidism is caused by problems in the dogs' own immune systems.
-In fact, most cases of canine hypothyroidism (about 80%) are caused by a disease called autoimmune thyroiditis (also known as lymphocytic thyroiditis).
-This particular disease is an autoimmune disease.
 This means that the dog's immune system has identified the thyroid glands as being something abnormal and it attacks and destroys them.
 Very often, several different areas in the body will be affected as a result, e.g. the skin, the thyroid, and the digestive system.

-Thyroid Gland Atropy
+Thyroid Gland Atrophy

 This condition is not fully understood by veterinarians - the one thing that is known in this condition is that the thyroid gland is being replaced by fat.